cabrerahector/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 3.3.4 =
+- Attempt to convert tables to InnoDB during upgrade if other engine is being used.
+- Adds a check to prevent the upgrade process from running too many times.
+- Minor improvements and bug fixes.
+- Documentation updated.

 = 3.3.3 =
 - Fixes potential XSS exploit in WPP's admin dashboard.
 - Adds filter to set which post types should be tracked by WPP ([details](https://github.com/cabrerahector/wordpress-popular-posts/wiki/3.-Filters#wpp_trackable_post_types)).